maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 At its heart, PTH operates on a few key principles in its default configuration:

-* **Use More Data:** Decisions are made based on the sequence, side and timing of multiple key events.

 * **No Static Timeouts:** Apart from [forcing a decision after a long time](#timeout-behavior) without another key press (700 ms by default), decisions are made without static timeouts.

 * **Tap is the Default:** Pressing and releasing a tap-hold key *by itself* results in a **tap** action.